 The #Coronavirus chronicles, part 23: Learning songs in a new language #COVID19

-Before I get into this article, I need to direct you to a few other articles that I wrote, all of which are directly relevant to what I’m about to write.
-You will likely not understand some of the references in this article unless you read these other ones first (or are friends with me on Facebook, in which case you can skip these).
-Give them a read (or at the very least, skim through them), then come back to this one.
-Go ahead.
-I’ll wait.
+Before I get into this article, I need to direct you to a few other articles that I wrote, all of which are directly relevant to what I'm about to write.
+You will likely not understand some of the references in this article unless you read these other ones first (or are friends with me … Continue reading The #Coronavirus chronicles, part 23: Learning songs in a new language #COVID19

 You didn’t ask questions at your interview?
 You just blew the interview #JobHunt